10 Apr Can I call someone to change my flat tire?

 The new way to get roadside assistance help.

 The days of needing to call and wait on hold while a dispatcher finds you roadside assistance are over.
 Utilizing the technology Mach1 has built, companies are now offering on-demand roadside assistance.
+You can even get fuel delivery service!
 This pay-as-you-go model saves most people money as they rarely need to use their paid memberships.
 You don’t need to call anyone.
 You simply open the Mach1 phone app and select the service you need.
 The automated dispatching system finds you the closest service provider and they are dispatched to you in real-time.
 You can even track them and call them directly without the need of a call center representative.
 So while the old ways of getting roadside assistance are still there, you may want to consider this new model to save time and money.

 How much does it cost to change a flat tire on your own?

 There are a few items you’ll need if you’d like to change your own tire.
 Before you consider doing this, you’ll need to make sure you’re in a safe location away from traffic or other hazards.
 Here’s a quick list of what you’ll need to have on hand.
 Make sure you have a jack, a floor jack is best if possible.
 You’ll also need a lug wrench and if you have wheel locks, you’ll need the keys to unlock them, safety flares or flashers, and of course your spare tire.
 Make sure you check that the spare is properly inflated before putting on your vehicle.
 And remember, not all cars come with spares anymore so you may want to invest in run-flat tires.
 This is another time you should consider calling your local non-emergency police department for assistance.
 If you don’t have a spare, you’ll need a tow truck to take your vehicle to a local tire shop.
 Companies like Mach1 will soon be offering a universal spare rental which will save consumers money on tow truck fees.

 Here is a price list of everything you need if you’re going to change your own tire: